 Segment 2: The oasis at Vau (miles 1.9-2.5)

-Location: Vau, Arouca (km 4 marker)
+- Location: Vau, Arouca (km 4 marker)

-Cost: Free access (covered by walkways ticket)
+- Cost: Free access, covered by your walkways ticket

-Best for: Water refills, rest breaks, emergency exits
+- Best for: Water refills, rest breaks, emergency exits

 Pro Tip: The kiosk sells ice cream, coffee, and sandwiches.
 Prices are reasonable given the monopoly.
 Cash preferred.